 This post contains affiliate links for your convenience.

 Magnetic discovery bottles are so fun because you can make the objects dance around!
 Then when you put a strong magnet on the outside, they come together.

 No-Rust Magnetic Discovery Bottle

 It’s super simple too!
 Here are the ingredients of this bottle:

-- Mineral Oil
+- Mineral Oil or baby oil

 - Magnets from the Super Magnet Lab

 - Nuts and washers similar to the ones in this set.